There’s a lot to love about taking an Italy road trip!

-This guide will show you where to find the best road trips in Italy to help make those dreams a reality, while also providing plenty of practical advice along the way.
+This guide will show you where to find the best road trips in Italy to help make those dreams a reality, while also providing plenty of practical advice along the way–including tips for places that are not best experienced with a driving itinerary in Italy.

-If you’re looking to plan an Italy road trip, here’s what–and where–we recommend.
+If you’re looking to plan an Italy road trip, here’s where we recommend going, plus our best tips for car travel in Italy!

-Is a Road Trip in Italy Right for You?
+Is an Italy Road Trip Itinerary Right for You?

-Italy is home to some fantastic road trips, but whether or not a road trip is right for you depends a lot on both your personal travel style and what your dream trip to Italy looks like.
+First things first: Italy is home to some fantastic road trips, but whether or not a self-drive Italy itinerary is the right one for you depends a lot on both your personal travel style and what your dream trip to Italy looks like.

-If you decide a road trip isn’t right for you, we highly recommend checking out some of our more classic Italy itineraries instead–this 2 week itinerary is a great introduction to the country, and this one week guide is packed full of Italy trip ideas!
+If you decide a road trip isn’t right for you, we highly recommend checking out some of our more classic Italy itineraries instead–this 2 week itinerary is a great introduction to the country, this guide to spending a week in Italy is packed full of trips ideas, and this guide to spending 5 days in Italy is perfect for those who are very short on time.

 An Italy road trip might be the right choice for you if…